Medacorp/Luigi-s-Mansion/Documentation/Mansion data.md

                 angle:X //Angle in degrees where the player can move to damage the ghost, where 0 is directly opposite of the ghost.
 Widend and decreased based on difficulty; the value provided is for normal difficulty.
 Capped at 180.
             },
             health:X, //Health at spawn.
-            loot:{ //Loot this ghost drops upon defeat. drop_at_0:{ //Spawns the provided loot contents the moment health drops to 0, the other loot contents spawn the moment the ghost is captured.
+            loot:{ //Loot this ghost possesses
+                drop_at_0:{ //Spawns the provided loot contents the moment health drops to 0.
 Mansions can modify this loot with their "loot_chances_ghost" function.
                     //See loot documentation for other variables.
                 },
+                captured:{ //Spawns the provided loot contents the moment the ghost is captured.
                     //See loot documentation for other variables.
+                },
+                spawn_attack:{ //Spawns the provided loot contents the moment the ghost tries to trigger the spawn_entity attack.
+                    //See loot documentation for other variables.
+                },
+                <name>: { //Not used by default, but other loot may be provided
+                    //See loot documentation for other variables.
+                }
             },
             speed:X, //The movement speed of the ghost.
 Default = 0. flee_speed:X, //The movement speed of the ghost while fleeing from the Poltergust.
 Default = 0.